Sonos

 Examples:

-Below is an example service call that plays an audio file from a web server on the local network (like the Home Assistant built-in webserver) using the announce feature and its associated (optional) volume parameter:
+Below is an example action that plays an audio file from a web server on the local network (like the Home Assistant built-in webserver) using the announce feature and its associated (optional) volume parameter:

 target: